simonesarti/PoliMI-API-2019-project/README.md

 # PoliMi ***Algoritmi e Principi dell'Informatica*** 2019 course final project

-Implementation of a system to monitor relationships among entities.
+Implementation of a system to monitor relationships between entities.

 Written in C